dstroma/PlackX-Framework/README.md

 than using the raw Plack building blocks, although it does not have as many features as other frameworks.
 Here are some advantages:

+- Load Time

-    - A basic PlackX::Framework "Hello World" application loads 75% faster than a Dancer2 application and 70% faster than a Mojolicious::Lite app.
+    A basic PlackX::Framework "Hello World" application loads 75% faster than a Dancer2 application and 70% faster than a Mojolicious::Lite app.
     (The author has not benchmarked request/response times.)

+- Memory

-    - A basic PlackX::Framework "Hello World" application uses approximately one-third the memory of either Dancer2 or Mojolicious::Lite (~10MB compared to ~30MB for each of the other two).
+    A basic PlackX::Framework "Hello World" application uses approximately one-third the memory of either Dancer2 or Mojolicious::Lite (~10MB compared to ~30MB for each of the other two).

+- Dependencies

-    - PlackX::Framework has few non-core dependencies (it has more than Mojolicious, which has zero, but fewer than Dancer2, which has a lot.)
+    PlackX::Framework has few non-core dependencies (it has more than Mojolicious, which has zero, but fewer than Dancer2, which has a lot.)

+- Magic

-    - PlackX::Framework has some magic, but not too much.
+    PlackX::Framework has some magic, but not too much.
 It can be easily overriden with subclassing.
 You can use the bundled router engine or supply your own.
 You can use Template Toolkit automatically or use a different template engine.

 The author makes no claims that this framework is better than any other framework except for the few trivial metrics described above.
-It has been published to CPAN in the spirit of TIMTOWDI.
+It has been published in the spirit of TIMTOWDI.

 ## Object Orientation and Magic